Zailta/Button-app-kotlin/README.md

 4. Create an animation in the Button on click.

 # Pre-requisites
-1.Android SDK 28.
+1. Android SDK 28.

-2.Android Build Tools v29.0.2.
+2. Android Build Tools v29.0.2.

-3.Android Support Repository.
+3. Android Support Repository.

 # Demo App